Ceramic Tile – Routine Care

 Contaminants and spills on a glazed ceramic tile are, generally, easier to clean than most other unglazed ceramic and porcelain surfaces.
 Glazed tile products should be cleaned routinely with an all-purpose, low VOC household or commercial cleaner.
 The product chosen should also be grout joint cleaning compatible.
 The type of product may vary depending on the tile application and use.
 A multipurpose spray cleaner, which removes soap scum, hard water deposits, and mildew designed for everyday use, can be used on wall tile areas in residential baths and showers.

-The entire area should be cleaned and scrubbed with cleaner solution through the use of a cotton mop, cloth, sponge, or non-metallic brush.
+The entire area should be cleaned and scrubbed with cleaning solution through the use of a cotton mop, cloth, sponge, or non-metallic brush.
 The entire area should be rinsed with clean water to remove any cleaning solution residue.
 Routine cleaners should never contain hazardous or polluting products including, but not limited to acids or ammonia.
 Acids can damage the grout and the glazed surface of the tile, and ammonia can discolor the grout.

 Unglazed tile should be cleaned routinely with concentrated tile cleaners that have a neutral pH for safe regular use.
-These cleaners are better suited at removing grease, oils and normal spills from unglazed products.
+These cleaners are better suited for removing grease, oils and normal spills from unglazed products.
 Again these products will vary depending on the application and the use.
 The product chosen should also be compatible with cleaning the grout joints at the same time.

 Glass Tiles – Routine Care